 Auto Focus Feature

 Autofocus is a very important feature to have.
 Luckily, this camera has a great autofocus feature.
-It works like a charm and makes sure that the images captured are clear and crisp.
+It works like a charm and makes sure the images are clear and crisp.
 The best part about this autofocus feature is that it does not make a lot of noise, unlike other cameras that usually sound like a motor is running.
 All in all, it is a good addition and makes using the camera a lot more convenient, especially for beginners.

 Slower Auto Focus

 While the autofocus works brilliantly for taking photographs, it lags a bit, especially in live view and video modes.
-The reason why we have listed this as a con is that it may affect the users who buy this camera specifically for video shooting purposes.
+The reason we have listed this as a con is that it may affect the users who buy this camera specifically for video shooting purposes.
 If the autofocus takes longer to work, the effects of it will definitely be seen in the video, so it is important to remember that.

 Soft Video Output

 When we say soft video output, this by no means implies that the video resolution is completely low.
 Basically, there is a noticeable difference between the resolution of the photograph, which is sharper and the resolution of the video, which is softer.
-Again, if you want to shoot videos primarily, this may be a con for you.
+Again, if you want to primarily shoot videos, this may be a con for you.
 However, it is important to note that the camera still captures videos in HD quality and even has different modes for shooting videos.